ofiryakobi/debm/README.md

 We will define the status quo, and name it accordingly:
 `StatQuo=Prospect(100,[0]*100,False)`
 This line of code creates a Prospect named StatusQuo, with 100 trials (the 1st argument).
-The 2nd argument is an array of 100 zeros (instead of writing [0,0,0,0,0....,0]) - this is the outcomes array.
+The 2nd argument is an array of 100 zeros (instead of writing [0,0,0,0,0....,0]) - this is the outcomes array,
+stating that the outcome is zero in every trial.
 The 3rd argument passed to Prospect is boolean (True/False), and it is used when we pass a function (see below).

 Now we will define a prospect that produce -10 (minus 10) 10% of the time, and +1 (a gain of one point) 90% of the time.